ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/deployment-guide/serverless-deployment.md

 ### CI/CD with Azure Function

 This GitHub Action workflow automates the continuous integration and continuous deployment (CI/CD) process for a Ballerina project.
-It triggers every push to the repository, and builds the project.
+It is triggered by every push to the repository and automatically builds the project.

 ```yaml
 name: Ballerina CI/CD with Azure Functions